 1. Adidas outdoor Terrex Swift R2 GTX

-When looking for disc golf’s best shoes, you need to have a pair that covers everything—having durability, offering comfort, providing waterproofing properties, and other factors that help a player stand out on the course.
-And this is what this trail hiking shoe from Adidas takes pride in, as it offers the best features needed for every disc golfer.
+When looking for disc golf’s best shoes, you need to have a pair that covers everything— durability, comfort, waterproofing properties, are my main factors that help me as a player stand out on the course.
+And this is what this trail hiking shoe from Adidas has.
+As it offers the best features needed for every disc golfer.
 No wonder this is one of the go-to shoes for top professional golfers, including Paul McBeth, Simon Lizotte, and many more.

-I have personally use the shoe, and I can say that this is one of the best waterproof disc golf shoes on the market.
-I have tried and tested it in wet conditions, and it holds pretty well, protecting both of my feet and keeping it dry all the time.
+I have personally used the shoe, and I can say that this is one of the best waterproof disc golf shoes on the market.
+I have tried and tested it in wet conditions, and it holds pretty well, protecting both of my feet and keeping them dry all day long.
 The manufacturer uses a unique material called GORE-TEX membrane to enhance the shoe’s waterproofing features.

 Another feature that stands out with this trail hiking shoe is its impressive design.
 I feel that its overall design was made for athletes, including those that are playing disc golf.
 A breathable ripstop mesh upper with TPU overlays ensures the shoes’ durability and supports them from the damage of constant movement on the field.

-Meanwhile, I was also impressed with the sole of the shoe.
+Also, I was also impressed with the sole of the shoe.
 The cushioning is perfect, and it provides comfort and added support on the feet.
-As a bonus feature, every disc golfer will also like how it is easy to lace up the shoe and make adjustments during the game with its Bungee lace-up system.
-It has provided me a lot of comforts when adjusting as far as lacing is concerned and changing to another pair of shoes if I want to.
+As a bonus feature, every disc golfer will also like how easy it is to lace up the shoe and make adjustments during the game with its Bungee lace-up system.
+It has provided me a lot of comfort when adjusting the shoe as far as lacing is concerned and changing to another pair of shoes if I want to.

 The only issue I have with this hiking shoe is the quality of the laces.
-It is too thin and is the first to give up, primarily if the shoe is used extensively.
-You can always have the option to replace it with a more durable lace if you want to.
+They are too thin and are the first to give up.
+Primarily if the shoe is used extensively, these laces wear out easily.
+You do have the option to replace it with a more durable lace if you want to with some aftermarket laces.